MicrosoftDocs/winrt-api/windows.devices.scanners/imagescannerfeederconfiguration_iscolormodesupported_1543452622.md

 # Windows.Devices.Scanners.ImageScannerFeederConfiguration.IsColorModeSupported

 ## -description
-Returns whether the scanner's Feeder can scan and transfer images in the specified color mode.
+Returns whether the scanner's feeder can scan and transfer images in the specified color mode.

 ## -parameters
 ### -param value